 Because everyone is a volunteer, I encourage people to work on their own agendas, on their own schedule and at their own pace.
 None of our projects are in a hurry, so if someone is starting to get burnt out, they should have no reservations about taking a break for as long as they wish.
 I’d rather have something done slowly, correctly, and by a contributor who is enjoying their work than quickly and by a contributor who is burnt out and stressed.
 No one should ever be stressed out because of their involvement in the project.
 Some of it is unavoidable - especially where politics is involved - but I don’t hold grudges against anyone who steps away and I try to shoulder the brunt of the bullshit myself.

 The second principle is closely related to the first.
 If a bug does not affect someone who works on the project and the problem doesn’t interest anyone who works on the project, it’s probably not going to get fixed.
 I would much rather help someone familiarize themselves with the codebase and tooling necessary for them to solve their own problems and send a patch, even if it takes ten times longer than fixing the bug myself.
-I have never found a user who, even if they aren’t comfortable with programming or the specific technologies in use, has been unable to solve a problem which were willing to invest time into and ask questions about.
+I have never found a user who, even if they aren’t comfortable with programming or the specific technologies in use, has been unable to solve a problem which they were willing to invest time into and ask questions about.

 This principle often leads to conflict with users whose bugs don’t get fixed, but I stick to it.
 I would rather lose every user who is unwilling to attempt a patch than invest the resources of my contributors into work they’re uninterested in.
 In the long term, the health of the project is far better if I always have developers engaged in and enjoying their work on it than if I lose users who are upset by my approach.